 Consider the Blue Book

 There is another book, known as the Blue Book, (formally titled "Handbook of United States Coins"), which is the most widely used guide to wholesale coin values.
 These are the average values a coin dealer will offer to pay you for your coin collection.
-They typically run between 50% and 75% of what the exact same coins would sell for at retail price.
+They typically run between 50% and 75% of what the exact same coins would sell for at the retail price.
 Coins which derive most of their value from bullion (such as common-date American Eagles and Double Eagles) will get you more (75% to 85% or so) because most of their value is based on the gold itself, rather than the rarity of the coin.

 Appraising Your Collection for Insurance Purposes

 The one time when it is correct to use the "price" or retail value to determine what your collection is worth, is when you want to establish its value for insurance purposes.
 In this case, you want to insure the replacement cost of your coin collection.
 Since you'd have to pay the Red Book (retail) price to replace them, this is the coin value listing you should use for insurance purposes.

 Always Be Realistic About Prices and Values